 ![]() |

+When first starting, there are several things you should consider.
+Dog agility training can only begin once your dog reaches physical maturity and respond well to basic dog obedience commands otherwise, you may find that you are doing more bad than good for your canine and none of us want that!
 Dogs, like people, all have different starting points, so it is important for you to recognize where your dog’s starting point is.
-For smaller dogs, those weighing less than fifty pounds, you will want to wait till they are between 9 and 12 months old.
-Heavier dogs, or those fifty or more pounds, on the other hand, will want to wait a bit longer between agility training.
+For smaller dogs, weighing less than fifty pounds, you will want to wait till they are between 9 and 12 months old.
+Heavier dogs, fifty or more pounds, on the other hand, will want to wait a bit longer between agility training.
 For them, you will want to wait somewhere between 10 and 14 months of age.
 Failure to adhere to these guidelines, and pushing your dog to unnecessary limits before they are ready, will only contribute to needless injuries.
 Injuries can range anywhere from sprained or dislocated joints to broken legs to much worse.
 Of course, no dog lover wishes this upon any canine, let alone your pet, so it is important to remember that dog agility training need not be rushed and is a gradual process.
 If injuries do occur, moreover, take your pet to your local veterinarian immediately.
 In other words, take the training process as slowly and as much time as needed by your dog as possible.
 What’s the rush anyway?
 There are a few basic rules everyone, whether inexperienced or professional, should have handy while agility training their dog:

 We all begin somewhere, and your pet is no different.
 Still, with a little help, a little guidance, and a little assistance, your pet can easily master the world of dog agility training.
 And, if you feel that your canine has already mastered these obstacles, there are even dog agility training contests that you can enter your canine in.
 There is prize money to win, national recognition to be garnered, and loads of fun to have!
 What could be better?
 All you have to do now is be able to keep up!
 Good luck with your dog agility training!